tedneward/Azgaarnoth/Creatures/Devils.md

 >
 >___
 >- **Proficiency Bonus** +0
->- **Saving Throws**
+>- **Saving Throws** Str +10, Dex +7, Wis +7, Cha +7
 >- **Damage Vulnerabilities**
->- **Damage Resistances**
+>- **Damage Resistances** cold; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered
->- **Damage Immunities**
+>- **Damage Immunities** fire, poison
->- **Condition Immunities**
+>- **Condition Immunities** poisoned
 >- **Skills**
->- **Senses**
+>- **Senses** darkvision 120 ft., passive Perception 13
->- **Languages**
+>- **Languages** Infernal, telepathy 120 ft.
->- **Challenge** 0
+>- **Challenge** 11
 >___
->#### Actions
+>***Devil's Sight.*** Magical darkness doesn't impede the devil's darkvision.
+>
+>***Magic Resistance.*** The devil has advantage on saving throws against spells and other magical effects.
+>

-***Summon Devil (1/Day).*** The devil chooses what to summon and attempts a magical summoning.
+>***Summon Devil (1/Day).*** The devil chooses what to summon and attempts a magical summoning.
 A horned devil has a 30 percent chance of summoning one horned devil.
 A summoned devil appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other devils.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.

-Saving Throws Str +10, Dex +7, Wis +7, Cha +7

-Damage Resistances cold; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered

-Damage Immunities fire, poison

-Condition Immunities poisoned

-Senses darkvision 120 ft., passive Perception 13

-Languages Infernal, telepathy 120 ft.

-Challenge 11 (7,200 XP)

-Devil's Sight.
-Magical darkness doesn't impede the devil's darkvision.

-Magic Resistance.
-The devil has advantage on saving throws against spells and other magical effects.
+>

-Actions
+>#### Actions

-Multiattack.
-The devil makes three melee attacks: two with its fork and one with its tail.
+>***Multiattack.*** The devil makes three melee attacks: two with its fork and one with its tail.
 It can use Hurl Flame in place of any melee attack.
+>

-Fork.
-Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
+>***Fork.*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
 Hit: 15 (2d8 + 6) piercing damage.
+>

-Tail.
-Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
+>***Tail.*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
 Hit: 10 (1d8 + 6) piercing damage.
 If the target is a creature other than an undead or a construct, it must succeed on a DC 17 Constitution saving throw or lose 10 (3d6) hit points at the start of each of its turns due to an infernal wound.
 Each time the devil hits the wounded target with this attack, the damage dealt by the wound increases by 10 (3d6).
 Any creature can take an action to stanch the wound with a successful DC 12 Wisdom (Medicine) check.
 The wound also closes if the target receives magical healing.
+>

-Hurl Flame.
-Ranged Spell Attack: +7 to hit, range 150 ft., one target.
+>***Hurl Flame.*** Ranged Spell Attack: +7 to hit, range 150 ft., one target.
 Hit: 14 (4d6) fire damage.
 If the target is a flammable object that isn't being worn or carried, it also catches fire.
+>

 ---